Frequently Asked Questions

 Yes.

-Will Providers need new DFPS contracts?
+Will providers need new DFPS contracts?

 How long does it take for a residential provider to obtain an additional Permit Service in order to be eligible for offering a Service Package?